Best practices in the production environment

 The process as a whole

-•Whenever you need major changes affecting the data model (an important amount of new definitions, or discontinuing the use of some of these definitions).
+•When you need major changes affecting the data model (an important number of new definitions, or discontinuing the use of some existing definitions).

-•Whenever you need changes affecting the process logic and you're not sure how the new changes will affect the current cases running in production environments.
+•When you need changes affecting process logic and you're not sure how the changes will affect the current cases running in Production environments.

 The user interfaces (forms)

-•Whenever you need changes affecting the process logic and such logic is applicable to a rule which relies on the information within the form.
+•When you need changes affecting process logic and that is applicable to a rule which relies on information within a form.

-According to the above, you do not need to create a new version of the process, nor of the user interfaces, if the changes are considered minor and very specific; and you are sure that these changes will not create side effects on cases running in production environments.
+According to the above, you do not need to create a new version of the process, or of the user interface, if the changes are considered minor and very specific; and you are sure that these changes will not create side effects for cases running in production environments.

 Configuration best practices

-Consider the following recommendations aimed at how to best configure certain Bizagi features.
+Consider the following recommendations to best configure certain Bizagi features.

-For instance when synchronizing users from LDAP, or when using Data replication or Data virtualization, it should be optimal to rely on adequate filters to narrow down the volume of information processed to that one which is actually needed.
+For instance when synchronizing users from LDAP, or when using Data replication or Data virtualization, rely on adequate filters to narrow down the volume of information processed to what is actually needed.

-For a production environment, it is really important that traces are not left as active (these should be disabled by default).
+For a production environment, it is really important to disable traces.

-Traces provide a measure to follow up issues (should they arise) and, therefore, these should be active only when needed (upon identifying that something needs to be diagnosed for a limited, reduced time).
+Traces provide a measure to follow up issues (should they arise) and, therefore, should be active only when needed (after identifying that something needs to be diagnosed for a limited period of time).

-Permanently-running traces in the production environment are not recommended, since trace files and logs can grow a lot, thus inducing performance problems (I/O contention).
+We do not recommend continuously running traces in the Production environment, since trace files and logs can grow a lot, thus generating performance problems (I/O contention).

-When integrating with another service, repository or system in general, it is very important that you consider the recommended best practices as available at https://help.bizagi.com/bpm-suite/en/index.html?what_to_avoid_in_interfaces.htm (such as setting these in asynchronous activities, setting explicitly a reasonable timeout, designing according to the volume of information that is exchanged).
+When integrating with another service, repository or system in general, consider the recommended best practices as available at https://help.bizagi.com/bpm-suite/en/index.html?what_to_avoid_in_interfaces.htm (such as setting integrations in asynchronous activities, setting a reasonable timeout, and designing according to the volume of information that is exchanged).

 Performance and availability best practices

-Consider carrying out the infrastructure measures to overall enhance performance and availability of your operations.
+Consider carrying out these infrastructure measures to enhance performance and availability of your operations.

-•Configuring the SMTP service through IIS (e.g., for enhanced business continuity).
+•Configuring the SMTP service through IIS (for enhanced business continuity).

-•Scaling out the Scheduler service (e.g., for high availability and scalability of the Scheduler).
+•Scaling out the Scheduler service (for high availability and scalability of the Scheduler).

 Security best practices

-Consider carrying out the security hardening for the Work portal, as described at Security hardening at the IIS.
+Consider carrying out security hardening for the Work Portal, as described at Security hardening at the IIS.